 - Greed – All the things – physical and emotional – that money can buy

 - Fear – Fear of losing what you have …. of not gaining what you hope to achieve …. or both

-Note that all 4 appeals concentrate on what is best for the reader, NOT ONE of these appeals mentions the seller!
+Note that all four appeals concentrate on what is best for the reader, NOT ONE of these appeals mentions the seller!

-The most obvious reason why most advertising fails because the advertisers are too busy gloating their own accomplishments (The world’s most trusted brand!)
+The most obvious reason why most advertising fails because the advertisers are too busy celebrating their accomplishments (The world’s most trusted brand!)